Jürgen Brähmer

-Jürgen Brähmer (born 5 October 1978) is a German professional boxer.
-He is a two-time former light-heavyweight world champion, having held the WBO title from 2009 to 2011, and the WBA (Regular) title from 2013 to 2016.
-Additionally, he has held the European light-heavyweight title twice, in 2009 and 2013.
+Jürgen Brähmer (born 5 October 1978) is a German professional boxer, who held the WBO title from 2009 to 2011, and the WBA (Regular) title from 2013 to 2016.

 Amateur career

 As an amateur, Brähmer accumulated 95 wins in 100 fights including victories against Ricky Hatton in 1996, Felix Sturm in 1997 and Carl Froch in the final at the German championship in 1998.

 Professional career

 Early career

 Brähmer went undefeated in his first 27 professional fights, losing for the first time to fellow German Mario Veit by majority decision in May 2006.
 Brähmer avenged the loss a year later, beating Veit with a fourth-round knockout.
 Brähmer's first title challenge came against WBA light heavyweight champion Hugo Garay.
 Brähmer started the fight well but as the rounds went on, Garay was more consistent and he secured a unanimous decision in the end.
 The bout was broadcast by ZDF.